HikmatullahShirzad/HikmatullahShirzad.github.io/game.md

 #MVP Features
 #A player that can move
+#A ball that can move
-#A ball that can aim and shoot
+#A player that can aim and shooot

 click here for the MVP typep[GAME](a href="game.html")